Priyak1985/Tableau-Variable-Naming-Convention-API-Automation/README.md

 ![](https://github.com/Priyak1985/Tableau-Best-Practice-Concept/blob/master/Screen%20shot%204.PNG)

-I am aware of the fact that certain use cases will also require retaining the database column renames in the reports as opposed to revert them.
-I have thus shared my python code herewith. those who intend to use the tool only for the purpose of restructuring the Tableau calculations could very well comment out the section of the code in which the database columns rename are restored.
+I am also aware of the fact that owing to certain use cases, rolling back the data base column renames is not required.
+I have thus shared my code herewith. those who intend to use the tool only for the purpose of restructuring the tableau calculations could very well comment out the section of the code in which the database columns renames are restored.

-I hope the concept and the tool shared herewith are received well and curbs a sizable amount of maintenance overhead that Tableau developers must bear.
-The solution should be able to scale to a large number of report repository without any hassle.
+I hope the tool and the concept shared herewith is received well and eases out a sizable amount of maintenance overhead for tableau repositories.

-I look forward to the feedback from users who get to test the tool it against their Tabeleau workbooks.